Online Driver Education for Alberta Schools

 - During flex blocks

-We’re happy to help you figure out the best way to work with your school’s programming!
+We’re happy to help you figure out the best fit for your school’s programming.

 My school has both junior high and high school students.
-Can we offer both the New Driver (Class 5) Program, as well as the Learner’s Prep (Class 7) Course?
+Can we offer both programs?

-Absolutely!
-When completing the enrollment form for your school, let us know that you’d like to sign-up for both the New Driver and Learner’s Prep programs.
+Absolutely.
+When completing the enrollment form for your school, let us know that you would like to sign up for both the New Driver Program and Learner’s Licence Prep.

-If I’m the teacher who will be facilitating this course at my school, what does that mean and how do I get started?
+If I’m the teacher facilitating this course, what does that mean?

-Once your school has enrolled for the program and you’ve set-up your teacher account, you’ll be able to log in to this website to get access to all the course materials and resources you’ll need to get going.
-You won’t need to teach the material, but here’s what you’ll need to do as the facilitator:
+Once your school has enrolled and your teacher account is set up, you will be able to log in to access course materials and resources.
+You won’t need to teach the course content, but you will help students get started and stay on track.

 What do students get if they pass the course?

-When a student passes the AMA Learner’s Prep Course, they’ll be equipped with the tools and knowledge to take their class 7 test.
+Students who pass Learner’s Licence Prep will be better prepared with the tools and knowledge to take their Class 7 knowledge test.

-When a student passes the AMA New Driver Program, they’ll receive a Letter of Classroom Completion from the Government of Alberta.
-If they choose to take a minimum of 10 hours of in-vehicle lessons as well, they’ll also receive a certificate when they pass their in-vehicle lessons..
+Students who pass the New Driver Program may receive a Letter of Completion.
+If they also complete a minimum of 10 hours of in-vehicle lessons, they may receive a certificate after passing their in-vehicle training.

 Who pays the $40 fee per student?

 You can choose the model that works best for your school.
-Some schools choose to include the $40 in their student fees, while others choose to use their school’s budget to cover the cost.
+Some schools include the cost in student fees, while others use school budget or grant funding to cover the cost.

 Does AMA Driver Ed: School Edition include in-vehicle lessons?

-No, AMA Driver Ed: School Edition only offers our online (theory) courses through schools.
-But AMA Driving School does offer in-vehicle lessons, and we encourage all students to take in-vehicle training to prepare for independent driving.
+No. School Edition includes online theory courses delivered through schools.
+AMA Driving School does offer in-vehicle lessons separately, and students are encouraged to take in-vehicle training before driving independently.

 Talk With Us